dougd94/UnicornAttractor/README.md

 I opened the website in developer tools and checked how it looked in a variety of devices.
 I opened it in firefox and chrome and saw no major issues.
-I found that you could register without putting in an email address.
+I found that you could register without putting in an email address, I fixed this.
 I was happy with the result.

+### Bugs
+when you remove something from the cart it pops back in, I did not have time to fix this.